 Successful learning, living, and employment outcomes are the result of a shared responsibility and commitment on the part of students, staff, faculty, and senior administrators towards removing and preventing barriers to participation.

 We all have a role to play.
-Consider getting involved in the accessibility movement at Queen's University and become an Accessibility Ally.
+Consider getting involved in the accessibility movement at Queen's University and become an Access Ally.

 What is an Access Ally?
 Somebody who defends, supports, or promotes accessibility.